+There is a concentration of hub activity and of vertex with few connections.
+Table~\ref{autores} is dedicated to exposing this well known and expected distribution of activity among participants.

-The distribution of vertices in the three sectors defined in Section ? (hubs, intermediary, peripheral) is very stable along time, provided that a sufficiently large sample (1,000 messages or more) is considered.
-Moreover, the same distribution applies to the networks of all the four email lists, as indicated in the various figures in Appendix~\ref{figures}.
+The distribution of vertices in the three sectors defined in Section~\ref{sectioning} (hubs, intermediary, peripheral) is remarkably stable along time, provided that a sufficiently large sample of 200 or more messages is considered.
+Moreover, the same distribution applies to the networks of all the four email lists, to which are dedicated the various figures in Appendix~\ref{figures}.
 If, for instance, strength is taken as the criterion to define the sectors, $\approx 5\%$ of the vertices are found to be hubs, $\approx [15-20]\%$ are intermediary and $\approx [75-80]\%$ are peripheral, which is consistent with the literature~\cite{secFree}.
 If the degree is used for classification, hubs can reach $10\%$ of all vertices, i.e. classification with strength yields half the number of hubs as plain degree.
 These results hold for in and out degrees and strengths.
 Stable distributions can also be obtained for as few as 200 messages if classification of the three sectors is performed with one of the compound criteria established in Section ?.
-In fact, a minimum window size for observation of more general properties can be inferred by monitoring the giant component and degeneration of the hub, intermediary and peripheral sections.
+In fact, a minimum window size for observation of more general properties can be inferred by monitoring the giant component and the degeneration of the hub, intermediary and peripheral sections.
 This degeneration is critical in the span of 50-100 messages.
-For example, using a compound criterion such as exclusive cascade of Figure~\ref{fig:cpp250_}, the networks seem to hold their basic structure even with as few as 20-50 messages.
-This indicates that concentration of activity and the presence of low-activity participants take place even with very few messages, which is highlighted in the last (certo?) figures of Appendix~\ref{figures}.
+Even so, using a compound criterion such as exclusive cascade of Figure~\ref{fig:cpp250_}, the networks seem to hold their basic structure even with as few as 20-50 messages.
+This indicates that concentration of activity and the abundance of low-activity participants take place even with very few messages, which is highlighted in the last figures of Appendix~\ref{figures}.
+A minimum window size for the observation of more general properties can be inferred by monitoring the giant component and the degeneration of hub, intermediary and peripheral sections.

-There is a concentration of hub activity and of vertices with few connections, as indicated in Table~\ref{autores}.

-É preciso comentar o que está na Tabela

-For the histograms used in the classification process (não se falou em histogramas ainda e o leitor pode ficar perdido), the use of at least $\eta$ vertices for each bin did not yield significant differences.
+For the histograms used in the classification process (see Section~\ref{sectioning}), the use of at least $\eta$ vertices for each bin did not yield significant differences.

 That was understood as a consequence of the observation scale:

-There are between 20 and 200 participants in the message window sizes used to derive most of the results ($ws \in [200,1500]$ messages).
+\emph{There are between 20 and 200 participants in the message window sizes used to derive most of the results ($ws \in [200,1500]$ messages).
 As peripheral vertices are abundant and span few degrees, there are more than $\eta$ vertices with each low degree value.
 For the case of higher degrees, one should consider that with the $ws$ used, each participant is $p \in [0.1\%,0.5\%]$ of all participants.
-Therefore, if incident connectivity is very improbable in an Ed\"os R\`enyi network (less than $p$, the probability that a single participant represents when the histogram is normalized to the density function), than it is not an intermediary connectivity, but a hub.
-Therefore, using at least $\eta$ vertices for each bin did not impact the results.
+Therefore, if incident connectivity is very improbable in an Ed\"os R\'enyi network (less than $p$, the probability that a single participant represents when the histogram is normalized to the density function), than it is not an intermediary connectivity, but a hub.
+Therefore, using at least $\eta$ vertices for each bin did not impact the results.}

-\subsection{Metrics governing network topology?}\label{prevalence}

-The topology of the four networks generated from the email lists was mostly governed by centrality measurements, such as degree, strength and betweenness centrality (certo?)

-Ou

-The definition of the three sectors was mostly dependent on centrality measurements, such as degree, strength and betweenness centrality (certo?)

-Qual das 2 afirmações é a correta?
-Ou nenhuma das duas?

-Seguindo uma dessas afirmações, eu colocaria:
+\subsection{Prevalence of centrality over symmetry and symmetry over clusterization}\label{prevalence}